-Lee Buttala is the Executive Director of Seed Savers Exchange, which is dedicated the preservation of America’s garden and farming heritage.
+Lee Buttala has been until recently the Executive Director of Seed Savers Exchange, which is dedicated the preservation of America’s garden and farming heritage.
 He is an Emmy Award-winning television producer of Martha Stewart Living and was the creator, producer and director of Cultivating Life, a PBS series on outdoor living and gardening.
 He has written for The New York Times, Martha Stewart Living, New York, and Metropolitan Home.
 As an editor, he has worked for Saveur, Garden Design and Interview, and for the book publisher Alfred A. Knopf.
 He also served as the preservation program manager for the Garden Conservancy and has studied garden design at Kyoto University of Art and Design, the English Gardening School at London’s Chelsea Physic Garden and the New York Botanical Garden.
 He is the author and editor of the books Cultivating Life: A Guide to Outdoor Living and The Seed Garden: The Art and Practice of Seed Saving.
 You can also follow him on Instagram (https://www.igcol.com/user/leebuttala)

 Lee ButtalaMore Info

 Articles by Lee Buttala

 Wednesday, 16 Jan 2019 - As we move through life, what things do we carry with us to make us feel whole?
 Our Self-Taught Gardener Lee Buttala shares his own choices.

 Thursday, 20 Dec 2018 - In these times of fluctuating weather, if we humans are confused, imagine how the plants in your garden are reacting.
 Lee Buttala, our Self-Taught Gardiner, tells you how to protect them.

 Thursday, 22 Nov 2018 - Lee Buttala tells you things you never knew, about how much plants and humans depend on each other.